 - Make more than the minimum payment: Paying more than the minimum required amount each month is probably the easiest way to pay off your loans faster.
 Just make sure that any extra payment goes towards paying off the principal loan balance, and not just the interest.

 - Look into a career that offers loan forgiveness: Some jobs, like teaching, health professionals like pharmacists, or public service work, offer student loan forgiveness, as long as borrowers meet certain requirements.
 If you work for the government or a 501(c)(3) non-profit organization, you can qualify for public service loan forgiveness.
 You can learn more about qualifying for loan forgiveness here.

 - Refinance into a loan with a shorter repayment term: Refinancing loans at a lower interest rate often allows borrowers to pay them back on an accelerated schedule.
-The shorter the loan term, the lower the interest rate offered by lenders.
-Borrowers using the Credible marketplace to refinance into loans with shorter repayment terms reduce their interest rate by 1.71 percentage points and will pay $18,668 less over the life of their new loan, on average.
+The shorter the loan term, the lower the interest rate typically offered by lenders.